 Study design and objectives

 The aim of the study was to review the clinical and imaging criteria on which a diagnosis of chronic pancreatitis was based, and with the benefit of clinical follow-up data, establish if the original diagnosis was correct.
-This was a single centre study based in the Regional Liverpool Pancreas Centre outpatient clinic at the Royal Liverpool University Hospital.
+This was a single centre study based in the Regional Liverpool Pancreas Centre outpatient clinics at the Royal Liverpool University Hospital.

 Patients and patient selection